 G01H10 English II - English II addresses four strands of literacy: Reading, both literary and informational texts, writing, including research, Listening and Speaking, and Language.
 Students complete a survey of World Literature, including a variety of books, fiction and nonfiction, short stories, poetry, drama, literary nonfiction and informational texts.
 Writing involves the modes of narrative, informative/explanatory, and argument with an emphasis on providing relevant and ample evidence to support a claim while using increasingly sophisticated structures.
 Students have regular opportunities to conduct both limited and extended research and to share their findings in a variety of ways, including technology-based presentations, whole and small group discussions, and written products.
 This course continues to develop language knowledge and skills, enabling students to write and speak in registers appropriate to the purpose and audience.
-Grade Level: 10 Prerequisite: English I Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes
+Grade Level: 10 Prerequisite: English I Teacher Recommendation Needed: No Minimum Credit: 1.0 NCAA Approved: Yes

 G01H10 English II Honors - Students in English II Honors have successfully completed English I Honors or demonstrated above grade level skills in reading and writing and an ability to work independently and collaboratively.
 As in English II, students read a variety of increasingly complex texts and write in a variety of modes, with the additional expectation of extended reading, writing, and research.
 Students must successfully complete at least one or more extended reading and writing assignments related to the quarter's content.
 Students are expected to demonstrate mastery of grammar and language mechanics in both writing and speaking by the end of the year.
-Grade Level: 10 Prerequisite: English I or English I Honors Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes various genres of American literature, in order to produce ample evidence to support inferences.
+Grade Level: 10 Prerequisite: English I or English I Honors Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes

+G01H11 English III - English III continues to develop skills in the four strands of Reading, Writing, Listening and Speaking, and Language through a survey of American Literature.
+Students are expected to read and analyze complex expository works of literary nonfiction, as well as a wide spectrum of various genres of American literature, in order to produce ample evidence to support inferences.
 Students will determine themes across multiple texts and express their thinking in writing and speaking supported by ample and relevant evidence from the texts.
 Writing involves the modes of narrative, informative/explanatory, and argument with an emphasis on the analysis of text, including research with appropriate citations.
 Writing will also focus on revising for specific purposes and audiences and editing to demonstrate command of language and mechanics.
 Grade Level: 11 Prerequisite: English II Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes